World Languages and Digital Humanities Meet-Up Returns to the University of Arkansas

 The second DH Meet-Up of the month will take place on September 28th from 11 a.m. to 12 p.m.
 This meet-up will feature faculty and graduate students from the WLLC department who will share their plans for future projects combining world cultures and digital technology.
 This includes proposals for funding, potential courses, and learning units.
 Lunch will be provided by the studio following this event.

 A full line-up of panelists for both DH Meet-Ups will be announced closer to the date, and more information about these events can be found on the UARK Campus Calendar.
-For any questions, please reach out to Curtis Maughan at [email protected] or Cheyenne Roy at [email protected].
+For any questions, please reach out to Curtis Maughan at [e-poçt qorunur] or Cheyenne Roy at [e-poçt qorunur].

 To stay updated on the events hosted by the WLLC Department and the World Languages and Digital Humanities Studio, follow WLLC on Instagram, Facebook, and Twitter.